-With food options galore, it does not take much to find a great sweet treat Portland.
-That said, here are some of our favorite spots for doughnuts and ice cream.
+If you’re anything like me, when planning your Portland with toddler itinerary, a sweet treat may be something that you want to work in to your day.
+With food choices galore, it does not take much to find something yummy in Portland.
+Here are some of our favorite spots for doughnuts and ice cream.

 For incredible scoops of natural house made, small batch ice cream, we would happily wait in line at Salt & Straw (multiple locations,).
 Other favorites include Scoop Handmade Ice Cream (various market and cart locations) and Cloud City (4525 SE Woodstock Blvd – see website).